pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1487-88 Getting Things Done and Python

+On the weekend I continue to reading the Getting Things done book.
+I started a travel to organize all the things that arrives in my life personal and work.
+I started applied the methodology creating some projects references.
+I choice outlook as my main tool for organize my things.
+With Python I create a Script to send me emails with repetitive content like complete the module 1 for the course X. Python is a great language to crete fast tasks.

 ### Day 1486 Python Desktop App

 Today, I successfully developed a desktop application for validating JSON schemas using Python and PyQt6.